hargup/WIGI-website/README.md

 This specifies the template to be used for creating the `gender_by_country.html` file.
 The templates are located in `templates/` directory.

-2. Templates instruct how to build webpage and where to embed Bokeh graph.
+2. Templates instruct how to build web page and where to embed Bokeh graph.
 For example, if you open `gender_by_country.tmpl` for example, you can find the following block
 ```
 <%block name="plot">
     ${gender_by_country_plot}